mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-15"></a>
 [Back to top](#top)
 ## PA-15 -- Rep. Charles Dent (R)
+### Committees
+Charles Dent is the #11 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016